What Is a Digital Rolodex?

 Teams also use a digital rolodex to surface collective network strength: which companies does your team have relationships with, who is the best person to ask for a warm introduction, where does your network overlap with a target company's leadership.
 That kind of visibility is impossible when contacts are split across individual email accounts and personal tools.

-If you are evaluating options, a few things tend to separate the digital rolodex apps that teams actually stick with from the ones that feel like work to maintain.
+If you are evaluating options, a few things tend to separate the digital rolodex apps that teams stick with from the ones that feel like work to maintain.

 It should not require a CRM administrator.
 A digital rolodex should be lightweight enough that anyone on the team can use it without training or a dedicated ops person to maintain it.
 If setup requires significant configuration and ongoing maintenance, it is probably a CRM in disguise.

 It should connect to the tools you already use.
 Your contacts come from LinkedIn, email, calendar, and inbound forms.
 A digital rolodex that connects to those sources is more useful than one that requires manual entry.
-Integration with Gmail, Outlook, and LinkedIn means the contact records stay current without extra work.
+Integration with Gmail, Outlook, and LinkedIn means contact records stay current without extra work.

 A digital rolodex built for teams

-Rolodex is built around the insight that relationships are a team asset, not an individual one.
+Rolodex CRM is built around the insight that relationships are a team asset, not an individual one.
 Contacts, notes, interaction history, follow-up tasks, and Keep in Touch cadences all live in a shared workspace where the whole team can see them, contribute to them, and act on them.

 It is not a sales CRM.
 There is no pipeline, no deal stages, no lead scoring.
 It is a shared network for teams that manage relationships as a core part of their work: founders, operators, investors, consultants, BD teams, and anyone else whose work depends on staying meaningfully connected to the right people.